 5) Sparge arm: This needs to be made well and also supported.
 It sprinkles water over your grain bed for the lautering.
 Good choices include something stainless steel with holes that are fine and evenly spaced for a light yet effective spray pattern.
 Check for freely spinning bearings.

 6) Reliable pH meter: This should be digital given the additional benefits you get over analog variants.
 You can use pH test strips, but their accuracy isn’t quite right all the time.
-A digital unit isn’t going to be easy on your wallet, but their effectiveness over test strips is considerable.
+A digital unit isn’t going to be easy on your wallet, but its effectiveness over test strips is considerable.
 Garden supply stores carry them, but they’re not designed for brewing, so avoid them.
 Also, calibrate your probe with regularity and buy the right buffer solutions.

 7) A lauter/mash tun: This vessel is the place you infuse grains, and it needs to be well-insulated.
 Temperature maintenance is essential, so any tun that will drop temperature more than three and a half degrees Fahrenheit each hour isn’t good enough.